 Amount of Compensation Distributed

-Furthermore, the Scouting Settlement Trust of $2.46 billion has been established to compensate survivors of sexual abuse.
+Furthermore, the Scouting Settlement Trust of $2.46 billion has been established to compensate survivors of sexual abuse and settle future lawsuits.
 The compensation amounts vary depending on the specifics of each case.
-On average, settlements can range from $3,500 for expedited claims to as much as $2.7 million for more severe cases.
+On average, settlements can range from $3,500 initial payments for expedited claims to as much as $2.7 million for more severe cases.
 The goal is to provide financial relief to the survivors and help them rebuild their lives.

-However, it is essential for survivors to understand that the settlement amounts are based on various factors, including the severity of the abuse and its impact on their lives.
-The distribution of funds aims to address the immediate and long-term needs of the survivors, offering them a measure of justice and support.
+However, it is essential for sexual abuse victims to understand that the financial compensation or settlement amounts are based on various factors, including the severity or type of abuse and its impact on their lives.
+The distribution of compensation to survivors aims to address the immediate and long-term needs.
+This will also offer them a measure of justice and support.

 Challenges and Delays